DenisdS/get-your-job/README.md

 `yarn coverage`

 ### Future Features
-Create a Storybook and Optmize interface for mobile the transform on responsive.
+Create a Storybook, optmize interface for mobile and improve tools accessibility.